jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 # Dashboard (AdaptableFunction)

-The Dashboard ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Dashboard`) is the area above the Grid that contains tabs, toolbars and frequently used buttons.
+The Dashboard ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Dashboard`) is the area above the Grid that contains tabs, toolbars, frequently used buttons and search box.

-The Dashboard can be heavily customised so that it fits your needs.
+The Dashboard can be heavily customised so that it fits your needs both in terms of contents and visibility.

+**Note**: In v.6.1 (March 2020) the Dashboard was signficantly updated and improved with some previous properties now deprecated.

+>To facilitate this upgrade for existing users, a default Tab is created when AdapTable first loads after the upgrade, containing the Visible toolbars in the Adaptable State.

 ## Dashboard Visiblity Modes
 There are 3 visibility modes for the Dashboard:

-1. **Full** - This shows everything in the Dashboard opened up with one tab open.
+1. **Full** - This shows everything in the Dashboard - situated above the Grid - with one tab open.

 2. **Collapsed** - This shows just the Dashboard Header - situated above the Grid.